kpind-aarhus/murder_cases_in_viborg_landsting/README.md

 # murder_cases_in_viborg_landsting
 A Python based scraper that handles HTML files of Nørgaard-Pedersen's summaries in Viborg Landsting 1569-1666, converts them to JSON and then extracts possible murder cases.\
-The HTML documents can be found at the website http://www.dragtilminde.dk/SLHISTORIE.html.
+The HTML documents can be found at the website http://www.dragtilminde.dk/SLHISTORIE.html. \
+The skeleton of each script was made with the help of ChatGPT 3.5, but it required several manual adaptions to handle the specific data which ChatGPT did not have access to.

 ## HTML to JSON
 The HTML to JSON script is specialised in handling the summaries of "Dombøger" from Viborg Landsting and should not be used for other purposes.\
 It iterates through each HTML document for dates, the special case numbers based on Nørgaard-Pedersen's system, and the summaries of each case description and creates a dictionary that is then converted to JSON.\